HLRS/genproxy/README.md

   [--debug]         Enables extra debug output.
   [--quiet]         Quiet mode, minimal output.
   [--limited]       Creates a limited globus proxy.
-  [--old]           Creates a legacy globus proxy (default).
+  [--old]           Creates a legacy globus proxy.
   [--gt3]           Creates a pre-RFC3820 compliant proxy.
-  [--rfc]           Creates a RFC3820 compliant proxy.
+  [--rfc]           Creates a RFC3820 compliant proxy (default).
   [--days=N]        Number of days the proxy is valid (default=1).
   [--path-length=N] Allow a chain of at most N proxies to be generated
                     from this one (default=2).
-  [--bits=N]        Number of bits in key (512, 1024, 2048, default=512).
+  [--bits=N]        Number of bits in key (512, 1024, 2048, default=1024).
   [--cert=certfile] Non-standard location of user certificate.
   [--key=keyfile]   Non-standard location of user key.
   [--out=proxyfile] Non-standard location of new proxy cert.
 ```

-This script was tested on CentOS 3 and 4, Fedora Core 5 and Windows XP using Cygwin.
-YMMV.
-Use at your own risk.
+Check the [genproxy(1)] manpage for further details.

+[genproxy(1)]: /share/doc/genproxy.1.md

+## License ##

+(GPLv3)

 Copyright (C) 2008 Jan Just Keijser, Nikhef
+Copyright (C) 2016-2017 Frank Scheiner, HLRS, Universitaet Stuttgart

+The software is distributed under the terms of the GNU General Public License

+This software is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This software is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a [copy] of the GNU General Public License
+along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+[copy]: /COPYING